elyseronzier/elyseronzier.github.io/_posts/2021-09-14-Learning-Path-HackTheBox.md

 ---

 Here is, just like the TryHackMe post, a list of boxes I have **already completed**.
-The boxes I have ticked here, represent the ones whos writeups I have already published.
+The boxes I have ticked here, represent the ones who's writeups I have published.
 I am working towards publishing every writeup.

-<h4>Retired boxes completed with writeups published if ticked:</h4>
+<h4>Retired boxes completed (with writeups published if ticked):</h4>

 - [ ] Knife
 - [ ] Lame